Members of the Board of Trustees,

 And, most importantly, the Graduating Class

 I deeply appreciate your warm welcome and I am most grateful for the wonderful honor you are conferring upon me through this honorary degree.
-I have long been a great admirer of the American University in Cairo - and I am proud that I can now count myself among your alumni.
+I have long been a great admirer of the

 This is a very special University.
 For 87 years, it has been a place for creative and constructive interaction between East and West.
 Its success has inspired those who see the future as one of intercultural cooperation and collaboration, rather than intercultural clash.